 Selfies and low-quality romantic relationships

-In addition to previous studies, Halpern and his colleagues found significant contribution to our understanding on selfie behavior.
+In addition to previous studies, Halpern and his colleagues found a significant contribution to our understanding of selfie behavior.

 The result of their study suggests three important findings: